Diocese of Sacramento: Reports of sex abuse

 In December 1991, after Sacramento police started investigating the priest Gerardo Beltran Rico on charges of sexual abuse of minors earlier that year, he fled to Mexico.
-A California arrest warrant for molesting two girls, ages six and fourteen was issued in 1992.
-In March 2007, Hector Rubio sued the diocese, accusing it of negligence in allowing Beltran to molest him.
-Beltran was arrested in Mexico in March 2008, but was freed by a Mexican court in August 2008.
+A California arrest warrant for molesting two girls, aged six and fourteen, was issued in 1992.
 By 2023, 15 men and women had accused Rico of sexually abusing them when they were children.

-In 1995, the diocese started receiving complaints of sexual abuse against Francisco Javier Garcia.
-The priest had fled to Mexico that same year to avoid arrest.
-In 2002, one of the original accusers sued the diocese, claiming that Garcia had sexually abused him from 1970 to 1975.
-Garcia was ultimately accused of sexually abusing 24 boys over a 22-year period.The diocese in 2005 agreed to pay a $35 million financial settlement to 33 victims of sexual abuse by diocesan clergy.
+The diocese in 2005 agreed to pay a $35 million financial settlement to 33 victims of sexual abuse by diocesan clergy.

 Hector Coria Gonzales was arrested in May 2014 on charges of statutory rape and oral copulation.
 He had been having a sexual relationship with a 16-year-old girl since 2013.
 The victim stated that her relationship with the priest was consensual.
 He pleaded guilty to one count of sexual intercourse and was sentenced in August 2014 to 90 days in jail and three years of probation.

+The diocese in 2016 removed Jeremy Leatherby from his parish position in Sacramento due to allegations of a sexual relationship with a female parishioner.
+He was also suspended from ministry.
+Leatherby continued to celebrate mass and denied that Francis was the rightful pope.
+Leatherby was laicized at his own request in 2020.

 In April 2019, the diocese provided the names of 46 priests and deacons who were credibly accused of sexually abusing 130 minors and adults, ages 25 or younger, from 1950 to 2019.
-In 2019, the Diocese of Sacramento and five other dioceses were subpoenaed by California State Attorney Xavier Becerra to investigate their procedures for handling sexual abuse allegations against clergy.

-In February 2023, the diocese reported that it was facing over 200 lawsuits relating to sexual abuse by clergy or scouting leaders.
-A large number of these lawsuits were related to allegations against Rico, Garcia, and Porras.
-Bishop Soto said that filing for bankruptcy protection was a real possibility.
-Mario Blanco Porras, who was laicized in 1973 for misconduct unrelated to sexual abuse, had been accused by 2023 of sexually assaulting 21 boys in several parishes.

-In December 2023, the diocese announced it would declare Chapter 11 bankruptcy protection by March 2024 in response to the more than 250 sex abuse lawsuits the diocese has been facing.
+In February 2023, the diocese reported that over 200 lawsuits relating to sexual abuse by clergy or scouting leaders were pending.
+A large number of these lawsuits were related to allegations against three priests.
+In December 2023, the diocese announced it would declare Chapter 11 bankruptcy protection by March 2024.
 The diocese officially filed for bankruptcy on April 1.